erlang/otp/erts/emulator/internal_doc/beam_makeops.md

 instructions.

 A long transformation line can be broken after the `=>` operator and after `|` operators.
-This is the recommended way to break transformation lines.
-(This way to break transformation lines was introduced in OTP 25.)

-A long line can also be broken into shorter lines by a placing a `\` before the newline.
+Since OTP 25, this is the only way to break transformation lines.
+When reading older source you may see that `\` was used for this purpose, but we removed it since it was only seen together with `=>` and `|`.

 ### Variable definitions ###